bwagner/rebuildap/README.md

 ```

 ## TODO:
+ - write a text file with the used sources to reconstruct the aup3.
+   allow also this file as input to the script, which then will
+   sheepishly import the files mentioned (instead of being smart)
  - more tests
  - Currently only macOS, no Windows/Linux
  - add support for "dependencies": Only recreate the